qwe321qwe321qwe321/Unity-DiscordWebhook/README.md

 ```

 ### How to get the forum tag IDs
 1. Create a Discord Bot and invite it to your server.
-(See [Discord Developer Poral: Getting Started](https://discord.com/developers/docs/quick-start/getting-started))
+(See [Discord Developer Portal: Getting Started](https://discord.com/developers/docs/quick-start/getting-started))
 2. Get your bot token.
 3. Get your forum channel ID.